Intellectual Property Considerations – for Businesses

 The second of these fields involves:

-- Patents, industrial designs, and trade secrets, and other types of industrial property, aim to stimulate innovation and enable the transfer and dissemination of technology and associated know-how.
+- Patents, industrial designs, trade secrets, and other types of industrial property, with an aim to stimulate innovation and enable the transfer and dissemination of technology and associated know-how.

 - Patents: Patents protect inventions, along with new solutions to a technical problem in the form of a product or process.
 Various technologies found in smartphones, medical devices, pharmaceuticals, and self-driving cars are patented in certain jurisdictions.

 - Industrial designs: New and independently created ornamental or non-functional aspects of an article, such as its shape, patterns, lines, or colors, may be protected as an industrial design.
 Businesses create industrial designs to customize products, develop new market segments, and strengthen brands.
 Household products, textiles, toys, and cars often incorporate industrial designs.

 - Trade secrets: Information that is secret has commercial value because it is secret and has been subject to reasonable steps to keep it secret may be legally protected as a trade secret.
 Also known as “undisclosed information,” manufacturing processes, algorithms, customer lists, and formulas for producing products may constitute trade secrets.

 Why does IP matter for my business to trade?